microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 If there's a particular codepath in your application where objects being loaded may be Tombstoned, you may use this advanced "back door" to recover them and then properly reference them, thus restoring the document.
+For this to work, you must disable the `Fluid.GarbageCollection.ThrowOnTombstoneUsage` Config Setting.

 When a Tombstoned object (via `handle.get()`) fails to load, the 404 response error object has an `underlyingResponseHeaders` with the
 `isTombstoned` flag set to true: i.e. `error.underlyingResponseHeaders?.isTombstoned === true`.
 In this case,